Week 51, an empire-spanning search

 This year, I’ve written at length about my affinity for the email newsletter as a format, and I’ve told you about several newsletters I love.

-If the format speaks to you, I encourage you to start one up, maybe even weave it together with some others that already exist.
+If the format speaks to you, I encourage you to start one yourself, maybe even weave it together with others that you read.
 Brace yourself: newsletters don’t offer the dopamine drip of Instagram and Twitter.
 They grow slowly.
 They receive zero hearts, zero stars (though they do sometimes earn a reply, which is far better).
 You really need to enjoy the simple act of sitting down to write one, or you might as well be doing something else.

 But maybe you WILL enjoy it!
 I can tell you that I spring up on Sunday mornings to write this.
 It is nothing more and nothing less than a perfect pleasure.